codelit-io/codelit-demo-app/README.md

 # Mo Skool

-Mo Skool offers a Simple and free way to learn any coding language
+Mo Skool offers a Simple and free path to becoming a software engineer

 ## Courses